igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events (orders) data from single log file.

-Sample files can be found in `samples\single-log` directory.
+Sample files can be found in `samples/single-log` directory.

 `orders.log` file contains set of order activity events.
 Single file line defines data of single order activity event.